peilun-he/PDSim/README.md

 ### Polynomial Diffusion Model

 In this section, we present a general framework of the polynomial diffusion model.
-The mathematical foundations and applications of polynomial diffusion model in finance are provided in Filipovic and Larsson (2016) and a simulation study is given in He et al. (2024).
+The mathematical foundations and applications of the polynomial diffusion model in finance are provided in Filipovic and Larsson (2016) and a simulation study is given in He et al. (2024).